-Mayor Scott acknowledges the traditions of the Ngarluma people, on whose land we are gathered here today.
+The Ordinary Meeting of Council held in the Council Chambers, Welcome Road, Karratha on Click or tap to enter a date. was declared open at 6:00pm.
+Mayor Scott acknowledged the traditions of the Ngarluma people, on whose land we are gathered here today.

-Mayor Scott notifies all attendees that this meeting will be live streamed and a recording of the meeting will be made.
+Mayor Scott notified all attendees that the meeting is being live streamed and a recorded.